 1. Measure the Space

-Prior to building your staircase, you’ll need to measure the space your staircase will occupy (you can use this form to help).
+Prior to building your staircase, you’ll need to measure the space your staircase will occupy.
 You’ll need to measure the:

 - Rise (Height between the lower floor and the next floor)